‘The luminous nose is poetry itself, glimmering in the landscape of a sombre life’

-Edward Lear may be best known for ‘The Owl and the Pussycat’, and for his limericks, quirky drawings and nonsense verse but his humour masked depression and loneliness.
+Edward Lear may be best known for ‘The Owl and the Pussycat’, and for his limericks, landscape paintings, quirky drawings and nonsense verse but his humour masked epilepsy and depression.

 As Jenny Uglow says in her biography of Lear ‘… the luminous nose is poetry itself, glimmering in the landscape of a sombre life.’

-The music by John Hawkins was reviewed by Musical Opinion as ‘heartfelt and constantly inventive’.
+The music on the CD recording was reviewed by Musical Opinion as ‘heartfelt and constantly inventive’.

 Read the complete text of ‘The Dong with a Luminous Nose’

-The original instrumentalists from the recording on the CD ‘Simplicius’ (Claudio Records) are now joined by mime/dancer Eline Peres to bring the action to life at Tête à Tête Opera in September 2022.
-Tickets are available from:
+The original musicians from the CD recording of all John Hawkins music for clarinet ‘Simplicius’ (Claudio Records) were joined by mime/dancer Eline Peres to bring the action to life at Tête à Tête Opera on September 11 2022.

 Steve Dummer is both clarinettist and conductor.
 With the help of an ‘Arts for Everyone’ grant he also founded the Talkestra ensemble whose concerts give informative, educational and entertaining introductions to music from the 18th to the 21st centuries.
 Steve recorded ’The Dong with a Luminous Nose’ with Aidan Smith for Claudio Records in 2021.